Posted by Evelyn Frederickson ● 5/4/18 5:05 PM

 “I assure you, Lord Vader.
 My men are working as fast as they can.” — Moff Jerjerrod

 Often in enterprise IT, executives huddle together to strategize what conditions to impose on the rest of the organization.
 Sometimes, this ‘group’ is as small as the CEO alone.
-Leaders beware that this Dark Side approach makes a far less effective organization than highly collaborative group of Rebels with the right tools (i.e. G Suite, Workplace, AODocs, etc.) Robotic troops of trainers and implementation teams will inevitably be met with resistance.
+Leaders beware that this Dark Side approach makes a far less effective organization than highly collaborative group of Rebels with the right tools (i.e. Google Workspace, Workplace, AODocs, etc.) Robotic troops of trainers and implementation teams will inevitably be met with resistance.

 “Never tell me the odds.” – Han Solo